The biosphere is composed of soil, atmosphere, plants, and animals. Among which the plants and animals are the most important component.

 Plants can reproduce in both asexual and sexual modes.
 The asexual mode of reproduction is vegetative propagation, and the sexual mode is pollination.

-There are two different kinds of plants, the dicotyledonous and monocotyledonous plants.
+There are two different kinds of plants, dicotyledonous and monocotyledonous plants.

 What are Humans?

 The humans belong to the kingdom Animalia.
-They belong to the heterotrophic mode of nutrition that is, they cannot prepare their own food.
+They belong to the heterotrophic mode of nutrition, and they cannot prepare their own food.

-Humans have the sense advanced than of plants.
+Humans have more advanced senses than plants.
 Humans have special tissues that secrete special chemicals which lead to feelings and emotions in humans.

 Humans exhibit the heterotrophy mode of nutrition.
 They depend on other animals and plants for their food.